TJH-RESEARCH/identity-reintegration/README.md

 The provided code reproduces:

 - All numbers provided in text in the paper and supplemental material
-- All tables and figures in the paper and supplemental material
+- The underlying data for the tables and figures in the paper and supplemental material.
+In most cases, the code produces a near replication of the figures and tables, although some were manually edited for style (not content) in the course of preparing the manuscript.
-- Additional analyses discussed in the paper conducted in the course of the data analysis.
+- Additional analyses conducted in the course of the data analysis (e.g., paired plots; confirmatory factor analysis).

 ## References